cmartinezUCSC/bot_farm/README.md

 ![Bot farm image](botFimage.png)

-This repository is dedicated to storing AI Conversational Agents for Supporting Teaching & Learning and the well-being of UCSC Students (conversational and non-conversational), developed by the @botForce team and internal collaborators.
+This repository is dedicated to store AI Conversational Agents for Supporting Teaching & Learning and the well-being of UCSC Students (conversational and non-conversational), developed by the @botForce team and internal collaborators.
 They are developed in a web chat format using Botpress, Make, TypeScript, and JavaScript.

 - ​[SoftWise - 2026 Jan 06.bpz] para web v1.0.1 (creado por Claudia Martínez-Araneda y Alejandra Segura-Navarrete)
 - [CEABot - 2026 Jan 06.bpz] para web v1.0.1 (creado por Claudia Martínez-Araneda y Pilar Ubilla Bustamante)